chilammps/Ovito/README.txt

         (Institute of Materials Science, Darmstadt University of Technology, Germany)

 OVITO is a scientific visualization and analysis software for atomistic simulation data.
-See official website for more information:
+See website for more information:

    http://www.ovito.org/